AKROGIS/USGS-Topo-Processing/Update_Instructions.md

    - Check and update the `CONFIG` object at the beginning of `WD\Tools\organize_downloads.py`
    - Run `WD\Tools\organize_downloads.py` to move the files.

-2. Find/Remove duplicate PDFs
-   Sometimes USGS updates just the GeoPDF metadata, which makes it look like the map is new, when in fact there is no change in the PDF contents.
-First run `compare_file.py` to see if the downloaded PDFs are the same or different keep the different files and remove the duplicates.

 3. Convert GeoPDFs to GeoTIFFs
    - run `create_gdal_batchfile.py`